lumanesence/AllRoundel/README.md

 Make TfL Style Roundels and export them as SVG files

 ## Nicer One
-There is a nicer one with a better GUI by lumanesence, check out the repo [Here](https://github.com/lumanesence/AllRoundel)
+There is a nicer one with a better GUI by ralseimai, check out the repo [Here](https://github.com/ralseimai/AllRoundel)

 # Credits
-- lumanesence
+- ralseimai
 - 7Zeb